 While alcohol is indeed an astringent and antiseptic that does bring some relief, it is probably more due to the distraction created by the irritating effect of the alcohol on the gums.
 Instead of swishing and spitting, just drink the booze.
 However, you should avoid any mixers (especially those that contain sugar) and ice, which will aggravate the sensitive tooth.

 Ever experienced terrible pain on the side of your face?
-Sometimes sinus infections and allergies can cause that, which may feel like tooth ache.
+Sometimes sinus infections and allergies can cause that, which may feel like a toothache.
 Try steam with a herbal decongestant, which will break up the sinuses and bring some relief.

 Gentle brushing and flossing might bring some relief too.
 If all else fails, and the pain is unbearable and there’s no dentist available, you may need to go to the emergency room.
 They may well have a dentist on call who will be able to treat you.